rubrikinc/rubrik-powershell-sdk/Toolkit/Format/README.md

-When you import the `RubrikSecurityCloud` module, the custom formatting defined in this directory will be automatically applied, ensuring that objects are displayed in a more informative and user-friendly way.
+When you import the `RubrikSecurityCloud` module, the custom formatting defined in this directory will be automatically applied, ensuring that objects are displayed in the most informative and user-friendly way possible.

 If you wish to view the default formatting or override the custom formatting, you can do so using the `Format-Table`, `Format-List`, `Format-Wide`,